-Figure 4 shows an example of how a HearMe client joins in the XGSP session and gets audio floor to speak.
-User A as a top normal user creates a XGSP session named "ourtestroom" which includes HearMe community.
-XGSP web server sends SOAP commands to HearMe session server to create XGSP sub-session and activate the session.
-User A and User B join in the XGSP top session and XGSP HearMe sub-session separately.
-At first user A gets the audio floor from the XGSP web server and then user B contacts the HearMe servers to get the audio floor again.
+Figure 4 shows an example of the fictional conference in which a HearMe client joins and gets audio floor to speak.
+There are two users in the conference: User A is a top normal user and User B is a HearMe local user.
+At the beginning, User A creates a XGSP session named "ourtestroom" which includes HearMe community.
+When the XGSP web server gets the XGSP command from User A, it sends SOAP commands to HearMe session server to create a XGSP sub-session and activate the session.
+After the session is ready, User A and User B join the XGSP top session and the XGSP HearMe sub-session separately.
+The A/V endpoint of User A directly connects with the XGSP A/V server, while the audio endpoint of User B connects with the HearMe audio MCU.
+Suppose initially the conference moderator allows user A to get the audio floor after it sends a request to the XGSP server.
+And then User B contacts the HearMe servers to become the speaker.
+The Hearme server notifies the XGSP moderator about the request by sending a SOAP command RequestAudioFloor to it.
+The XGSP moderator removes the floor from User A and grants it to User B.